rcus/htmltable/README.md

 ###Include CDatabase
 [rcus/htmltable](https://packagist.org/packages/rcus/htmltable) require [mos/cdatabase](https://github.com/mosbth/cdatabase) and will install it for you.

+> Unfortunately, Composer can not manage dependencies with "dev-master" properly.
+If you receive an error message, open `composer.json` and add `"mos/cdatabase": "dev-master"` in `require`.

 You have to include [mos/cdatabase](https://github.com/mosbth/cdatabase) in Anax, either in current pagecontroller just before `// Create content for this page`, or in `config_with_app.php`.

     // Include database support